QY-H00/qy-h00.github.io/_pages/about.md

   - /about.html
 ---

 I'm a third-year PhD student in the School of Computing at [National University of Singapore](https://nus.edu.sg/), advised by Professor [Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
 Prior to it, I completed my Honours Bachelor’s degree with Highest Distinction in Computer Science from the same faculty.
-My research focuses on developing efficient and controllable visual generative models, with an emphasis on improving both training and inference.
+My research focuses on developing **efficient and controllable visual-centric models**, with an emphasis on generation.
 Please feel free to [contact me](mailto:qhe@u.nus.edu) if you are interested in collaboration.

 Before beginning my doctoral studies, I co-founded Huijian Cloud, where we developed AI agent solutions with real-world applicability, including PMS, IMS, and CRM platforms.
 The company has served clients across Mainland China, Malaysia, Thailand, and Australia.
 I was also a Fellow of [MiraclePlus](https://www.miracleplus.com/) in 2021.